decentraland/documentation/content/creator/quests/client.md

 ## Using observables

-Since the instancing of the `questClient` is scoped within `executeAsync` function, interacting with the returned object from other parts of your scene's code can be a challenge.
-The recommended approach to make use of the `questClient` from any part of your scene's code is to use observables (also known as event emitters).
+Since the instancing of the `questClient` is scoped within `executeAsync` function, interacting with this object from other parts of your scene's code can be a challenge.
+You'll likely end up having lots of parts in your scene's code needing to either make updates to the player's progress or know the player's current progress along the quest, and all of these will need to make use of the `questClient` object.
+The recommended approach is to use observables (also known as event emitters) to send and to listen to events anywhere.

-To use observables, you can use the `mitt` library.
-You can find more information about this library [here](https://www.npmjs.com/package/mitt).
+To use observables, we recommend you use the `mitt` library.
+Find more information about this library [here](https://www.npmjs.com/package/mitt).

 To install this library, follow the steps in [Install a dependency]({{< ref "/content/creator/sdk7/libraries/manage-dependencies.md#install-a-dependency" >}}):